TO TOP

 Talk by Dr. Sandra Diaz about: Using high performance computing to optimize brain models across scales

-Abstract: Scientists use mathematical models to study the brain at different spatial and temporal scales, from the molecular level to the whole brain, from ion channel dynamics to cognitive function.
-These mathematical models are usually highly under-constrained and optimization their parameters is required to make them fit experimental observations and produce useful insight.
-In this talk I will present a set of scientific use cases where we have used scalable methods on high performance computing systems to optimize models in neuroscience research.
-The use cases include models from single cells, neural networks and whole brain models as well as spiking neural networks embedded in simulated agents, all of them addressing different scientific questions.
+Abstract: Scientists use mathematical models to study the brain at at different spatial and temporal scales, from the molecular level to the whole brain, from ion channel dynamics to cognitive function.
+These mathematical models pose a variety of computational challenges and are usually highly under-constrained, making exploration and optimization of their parameters a requirement to make them fit experimental observations and produce useful insight.
+In this talk I will present a set of scientific use cases across scales where we have used methods on high performance computing systems to (co-) simulate and optimize models in brain research.
+The use cases include models from single cells including molecular mechanisms, neural networks and whole brain models as well as spiking neural networks embedded in simulated agents, all of them addressing different scientific questions.